Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Blacktown - West has a median taxpayer income of $49,856 and an average income of $57,054 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is lower than the national average, with Greater Sydney having a median income of $56,994 and an average income of $80,856.
-As of September 2025, estimated incomes are approximately $56,143 (median) and $64,249 (average), based on Wage Price Index growth of 12.61% since financial year 2022.
-According to census data, household income ranks at the 56th percentile ($1,857 weekly), while personal income is at the 39th percentile.
-The $1,500 - 2,999 earnings band includes 38.8% of the community (6,981 individuals), which aligns with broader trends across regional levels showing 30.9% in the same category.
+Blacktown - West has a median taxpayer income of $49,856 and an average of $57,054 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is lower than national averages, with Greater Sydney's median income being $56,994 and average income being $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $56,143 (median) and $64,249 (average) as of September 2025.
+According to census data, household income ranks at the 56th percentile ($1,857 weekly), while personal income sits at the 39th percentile.
+The data shows that 38.8% of the community falls within the $1,500 - 2,999 earnings band (6,996 individuals).
+This is consistent with broader trends across regional levels showing 30.9% in the same category.
 High housing costs consume 17.8% of income, but strong earnings place disposable income at the 55th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income